How to pass the Florida real estate exam?

 How to pass the Florida real estate broker exam?

 Passing the licensed real estate broker examination in Florida is a significant move forward in your professional life.
 It is more challenging than the salesperson examination, so proper preparation is essential.
-Below is an all-inclusive guide that will help you be an exam passer:
+Below is an all-inclusive guide that will help you pass the exam:

 1. Complete the required education

-• Florida requires aspiring brokers to complete a 72-hour pre-licensing course from a state-approved real estate school.
+• Among the Florida requirements for getting a real estate license, aspiring brokers must complete a 72-hour pre-licensing course from a state-approved real estate school.

 • This course covers key topics such as real estate law, investment analysis, financing, property management, and brokerage operations.